j2ho/j2ho/README.md

 - Human Proteome Binding Site DB: https://galaxy.seoklab.org/hproteome-bsite/
 - Virtual Screening Tool on KAIDD webserver: https://galaxy.seoklab.org/kaidd/docs

-🔍 I believe that thoughtful dataset curation is just as important as building models.
+🔍 I believe that thoughtful dataset curation is just as important as model architecture.
 Datasets and related scripts are not included in the repositories, but they are the key to success of our methods!

 📫 How to reach me
 - Reach out to me anytime by e-mail (j2hosim@snu.ac.kr) if you have any questions or just ideas you want to discuss about!